AlexBuseDragomir/algorithmic-problems/README.md

 # Algorithmic problems

-Repository containing implementations for common algorithmic problems, preparation for technical interviews.
+This repository contains implementations of common algorithmic problems, aimed at preparing for technical interviews.

-These are Leetcode problems on which I have personally worked; they can also be found on my [LeetCode account](https://leetcode.com/u/AlexandruBuseDragomir/).
+The solutions included here are problems I have personally worked on.
+You can also find them on my [LeetCode account](https://leetcode.com/u/AlexandruBuseDragomir/).

-Some solutions are not optimal, but trying all possibilities of solving certain problems, in order to compare the time and space complexities.
+While some solutions may not be optimal, exploring different approaches helps compare their time and space complexities.

 ## Full list of problems